microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/v1.0/docs/Microsoft.Graph.Identity.Governance.md

 Update the navigation property resourceRoleScopes in identityGovernance

 ### [Update-MgEntitlementManagementAssignment](Update-MgEntitlementManagementAssignment.md)
-In Azure AD entitlement management, callers can automatically reevaluate and enforce an accessPackageAssignment object of a user’s assignments for a specific access package.
+In Microsoft Entra entitlement management, callers can automatically reevaluate and enforce an accessPackageAssignment object of a user’s assignments for a specific access package.
 The state of the access package assignment must be Delivered for the administrator to reprocess the user's assignment.
-Only admins with the Access Package Assignment Manager role, or higher, in Azure AD entitlement management can perform this action.
+Only admins with the Access Package Assignment Manager role, or higher, in Microsoft Entra entitlement management can perform this action.
 This API is available in the following national cloud deployments.

 ### [Update-MgEntitlementManagementAssignmentPolicyCustomExtensionStageSetting](Update-MgEntitlementManagementAssignmentPolicyCustomExtensionStageSetting.md)